When I think about odors at home, among the worst odors I will never forget is the sink smell in an apartment I once stayed in. It was so horrible.

 Adsorbent Air Purifiers

 As you might have guessed activated carbon air purifiers are adsorbent air purifiers.
 Adsorbing is different from absorbing but the words are used interchangeably in the context of air purifiers.
-In absorption, a fluid spreads through a solid material while in adsorption a gas or a liquid adheres to surface.
+In absorption, a fluid spreads through a solid material while in adsorption a gas or a liquid adheres to or gets sucked in by a surface.

-Particularly for activated carbon, humidity, and odor-causing gases are adsorbed into tiny pores within and on surfaces of the carbon.
+Particularly for activated carbon, humidity, and odor-causing gases are adsorbed into tiny pores within and on surfaces of the carbon substance.
 Activated carbon is also not the only adsorbent.
-You also have among others baking soda, volcanic minerals, and even coffee granules can absorb.
+You also have among others materials like baking soda, volcanic minerals, and even coffee granules can adsorb.

 You can also get adsorbent filters for your HVAC system or furnace to minimize lingering odors across your entire home.
 These come as baking soda or activated carbon filters and one of the best places to get them is at Nordic Pure.

-Activated carbon air purifiers normally come combined with other types of filters as they fail to get rid of other types of air pollutants on their own (see combo air purifiers section).
+Activated carbon air purifiers normally come combined with other types of filters as they fail to get rid of other types of air pollutants on their own (see the combo air purifiers section).
 Besides adsorbents, no other types of filter-based air purifiers can trap odors.
+Your next best bet is a photocatalytic oxidation (PCO) air purifier.

 PCO Air Purifiers

-Unlike activated carbon which fall PCO air purifiers eliminate odor by destroying odor-causing gas molecules and turning them into water vapor and carbon dioxide.
+Unlike activated carbon which filter out odors from your air, PCO air purifiers eliminate odor by actually destroying odor-causing gas molecules and turning them into water vapor and carbon dioxide.
 They also suck and a expel air into a core but rather than filters their core contains a reaction chamber where all contaminants including odor molecules are literally incinerated through an oxidation process.

 Once the reaction happens fresh air is released back into your home.
 Just as we saw for activated carbon-based air purifiers your air gets cleaner and the smell in your room improves as the air passes through the reaction chamber over and over.

-The beauty of PCO air purifiers is that you do not need to maintain them often, it can take you three years before you replace your reaction chamber for a typical PCO air purifier.
+The beauty of PCO air purifiers is that you do not need to maintain them often.
+It can take you up to three years before you need to replace your reaction chamber for a typical PCO air purifier.
 PCO air purifiers are very effective, especially for large estate type homes.
+Besides PCO air purifiers, the next type of air purifier that can help you eliminate indoor odors is an ozone generator.

-Ozone generators eliminate odors by releasing ozone molecules into the air which chemically react with odor-causing gases on surfaces and in the air and oxidize them, turning them into water vapor and carbon dioxide and other by-products.
+Ozone generators eliminate odors by releasing ozone molecules into the air which chemically react with odor-causing gases on surfaces and in the air and oxidize them, also turning them into water vapor and carbon dioxide but unlike PCO air purifiers ozone generators produce other by-products.

-The other by-products can, however, be harmful even though the reaction freshens up your air and gets rid of the odor in your home.
-Also, ozone itself is harmful to your health and cause you eye and respiratory irritations.
+Even though the reaction process of ozone generators freshens up your air and gets rid of the odor in your home, the other by-products their reactions produce can be harmful.
+Also, ozone itself is harmful to your health and causes eye and respiratory irritations.
+So you do not want to mess around with this kind of air purifier.

 Accordingly, I avoid ozone generators altogether.
 The best time to use ozone generators is when you have odors deeply entrenched in fabrics or on surfaces around your home.
 Ozone works well because it's a powerful cleaning agent.

-If you have to use an ozone generator, don’t use it when people are home and turn it off an hour or more before anyone gets back home.
-The best way to go about eliminating odors with ozone generators be it in your car or home is to hire a professional cleaning service.
+If you have to use an ozone generator, don’t use it when people are at home and turn it off at least an hour or more before anyone gets back home.
+The best way to go about eliminating odors with ozone generators, be it in your car or home, is to hire a professional cleaning service that does ozone cleaning.

 Combo Air Purifiers

 Combo air purifiers are just purifiers that have two or more different technologies contained in their core cleaning the air.
-As I alluded to earlier, activate carbon air purifiers are usually combined with another type of air purifier, and the most common activated carbon combo you will find is activated carbon with a true HEPA air filter.
+As I alluded to earlier, activated carbon air purifiers are usually combined with another type of air purifier, and the most common activated carbon combo you will find is an activated carbon filter with a true HEPA air filter.

-On its own activated carbon cannot get rid of particulate matter like dust and allergens while HEPA air filters cannot trap gasses but do extremely well with particulate matter.
+Individually activated carbon filters or blocks cannot get rid of particulate matter like dust and allergens while HEPA air filters cannot trap gasses but do extremely well with particulate matter.
 So to get the best of both worlds, manufacturers combine the two in one device.

-Another powerful combination is PCO and activated carbon.
-This is as good as it gets with air purifiers when it comes to eliminating odors.
-One side you have odors getting destroyed and on the other, they are getting absorbed.
+Another powerful combination is a PCO reaction chamber with an activated carbon filter.
+I personally believe from my extensive research that this is as good as it gets with air purifiers when it comes to eliminating odors.
+One side you have odors getting destroyed and on the other, they are getting adsorbed.

 Beyond this, you will find air purifiers with up to five different technologies within their core.
-I personally stay away from these types of devices because they become cumbersome to maintain as you end up having to replace after to 5 different parts of the device every year.
-With so many parts to replace your running costs can really add up.
+I would rather stay away from such devices because they become cumbersome to maintain as you end up having to deal with the process of maintaining and replacing 5 different parts of the device every year.
+With so many parts to replace your running costs can really add up compared to devices with about only two purification technologies.

 So these are all the types of air purifiers that will help you get rid of odors.
 If you go for an activated carbon air purifier, go for one that comes with at least one other filter for particulate matter.
-I stick to activated carbon with a HEPA filter.
+I strongly vouch for the activated carbon and true HEPA air purifier combo (click here to see what exact devices to go for).

-If money is not the big deal but you are rather after the best odor-free air quality, then a PCO and activated carbon air purifier combo is really your ultimate choice.
-As for ozone generators, only use them when worst comes to worst with odors and hire a pro to help you.
+If money is not the big deal but you are rather after the best odor-free air quality, then a PCO and activated carbon air purifier combo is really your ultimate choice here.
+As for ozone generators, only use them when worst comes to worst with odors and rather hire a pro to help you.

-This is all there is to the different air purifiers that will help you get rid of smells in your house.
-Now let's look at the different types of air purifiers that are suitable for each.
+This is all there is to the different types of air purifiers that will help you get rid of smells in your house.
+Now let's look at the different types of air purifiers that are suitable for different type of odor .

 Types Of Odors & What Air Purifier To Use For Each